Aly Khan: Death

-On 12 May 1960, a little more than two years after his appointment as Pakistan's Ambassador to the UN, Aly Khan sustained catastrophic head injuries in an automobile accident in Suresnes, France, a suburb of Paris, when the car he was driving collided with another vehicle at the intersection of boulevard Henri Sellier and rue du Mont Valerien, while he and his pregnant fiancée, Bettina, were heading to a party.
+On 12 May 1960, a little more than two years after his appointment as Pakistan's Ambassador to the UN, Aly Khan sustained catastrophic head injuries in an automobile accident in Suresnes, France, when the car he was driving collided with another vehicle at the intersection of boulevard Henri Sellier and rue du Mont Valerien, while he and his pregnant fiancée, Bettina, were heading to a party.
 He died shortly afterward at Foch Hospital (in Suresnes).
-Bettina survived with a minor injury to her forehead, though the shock of the accident resulted in a miscarriage.
-Aly's chauffeur, who was in the back seat, also survived, as did the driver of the oncoming car.
+Bettina survived with a minor forehead injury, though the shock of the accident resulted in a miscarriage.
+Khan's chauffeur, who was in the back seat, also survived, as did the driver of the oncoming car.

-Aly Khan was buried on the grounds of château de l'Horizon, his home in the south of France, where it was intended that he would remain until a mausoleum was built for him in Syria.
+Khan was buried on the grounds of Château de l'Horizon, his home in the south of France, where it was intended that he would remain until a mausoleum was built for him in Syria.
 His remains were removed to Damascus, Syria, on 11 July 1972, and he was reinterred in Salamiyah, Syria.